apache/pulsar/site2/docs/sql-deployment-configurations.md

  2       | http://192.168.2.3:8081 | testversion  | false       | active
 ```

-For more information about deployment in Presto, refer to [Deploy Presto](https://prestodb.io/docs/current/installation/deployment.html).
+For more information about deployment in Presto, refer to [Presto deployment](https://prestodb.io/docs/current/installation/deployment.html).